etchcode/etchcode/static/pages/help/fromScratch.md

+We're glad you want to learn Etch Code.
+Etch Code was specifically designed to be easy to learn by Scratch programmers.

 ### Etch is a written language

 In Etch, you write out your code instead of dragging blocks in.
 For instance, in Scratch a simple program to say "Hello World" would look like this: